The opinions and assessments shared on Career Sidekick are our own. We may earn commissions from purchases made after visiting links on our site.

 You can read more about all of the bootcamps mentioned above in our list of the top 18 online coding bootcamps.

 Yes, it’s possible to fail a coding bootcamp.
 You’ll be taught a lot of information, including one or more programming languages, in a relatively short time period.
 If you’re unable to complete the projects and learn the material at the pace that the class is taught, you risk failing and being unable to graduate.

 Because of this, graduating from a coding bootcamp requires a high level of commitment and focus.

 If you can’t commit to studying and putting in work every day (essentially, treating it like a full-time job), then you shouldn’t invest in a full-time coding bootcamp.

 Note that if you’re currently working or have other scheduling constraints, some schools offer part-time and night class options!
 These options require less time per week and run for a longer period of time in terms of total weeks.

 Also, there are self-paced options where it’s impossible to fall behind.
-So if you’d like to learn at your own pace, look into an option like the TechDegree program from TreeHouse.
+So if you’d like to learn at your own pace, look into an option like the Nanodegree program from Udacity.

 Coding bootcamps are worth it for a lot of people, but it’s important to know that bootcamp grads are not going to have the same skills as a four-year computer science graduate.